sweetrdf/easyrdf/README.md

 Then open the following URL in your browser: http://localhost:8080/

-## Why this fork?
+## Why this fork? (written in late 2020)

 EasyRdf was in maintenance mode since 2017 ([link](https://github.com/easyrdf/easyrdf/issues/282)) and not actively maintained since.
 There were 6+ pull requests pending at that time with fixes and new features.
-Its sad to see another RDF PHP project die slowly, so i decided to clean house and give the code a new home ([old fork](https://github.com/sweetyrdf/easyrdf), [further info](https://github.com/easyrdf/easyrdf/issues/320)).
+Its sad to see another RDF PHP project die slowly, so I decided to clean house and give the code a new home ([further info](https://github.com/easyrdf/easyrdf/issues/320)).
 A few months in late 2020 EasyRdf was actively improved (me being a co-maintainer for a while), but that stopped and decay began again.
+It was a frustating time, lets leave it at that.

-I decided to abandon my [old fork](https://github.com/sweetyrdf/easyrdf) to make use of latest EasyRdf improvements.
-Therefore this Github repository was created as a replacement for `sweetyrdf/easyrdf`.
+In the end I decided to abandon my old fork and start fresh with latest EasyRdf improvements in this repository.

 #### What can you expect as a user?